Aim of Portfolio:

-The Portfolio holds approximately 40% in assets such as fixed interest and absolute return funds, with the rest in equity funds which can include property.
-We believe this is the best way to provide potential upside growth as well as protection against downside fluctuations.
+- Currently the portfolio holds approximately 54% in diversifying assets such as fixed interest, property, infrastructure and multi asset strategies, with the balance in equity funds.
+We believe this is the best way to provide potential upside growth as well as providing equal weight between risk and reward.

 For more information click here

 The Portfolio was launched on 1 January 2009.
 The chart shows the total return up to 31 March 2023.

 |10-year Annualised Return||Total Return Since Launch||Annualised Return Since Launch|

 |Cautious Portfolio||5.11% p.a.||194.15%||7.87% p.a.|

 |1 Year to 31/03/19||1 Year to 31/03/20||1 Year to 31/03/21||1 Year to 31/03/22||1 Year to 31/03/23|

 You should note that past performance is not a reliable indicator of future returns and the value of your investments can fall as well as rise.
 The total return reflects performance without sales charges or the effects of taxation, but is adjusted to reflect all on-going fund expenses and assumes reinvestment of dividends and capital gains.
 If adjusted for sales charges and the effects of taxation, the performance quoted would be reduced.

 Split by funds within the Portfolio (as at 1 July 2023):

 Split by funds within the Portfolio (as at 1 July 2022):